CharlieHart0/CharlieHart.dev/content/Misc/gameboy-emulator-en.md

 ShowToc = true
 +++

-My first emulator project is to write a Gameboy emulator, in C++, and is a project with several stages, so this post will be updated over time as new sections are added.
+My first emulator project is to write a Gameboy emulator, in C++, and is a large project with several stages, so more posts will be made as new sections are added.

 At the time of writing, I have implemented the Gameboy's CPU, memory bus and instruction set.

+Update 01/10/2024: Part 2 of this project [can be found here.](https://charliehart.dev/misc/gameboy-emulator-part2-en/)

 ## Github Repository